jmonlong/manu-vgsv/manuscript.md

 ### Yeast graph analysis

-For the analysis of graphs from de novo assemblies, we utilized publically available PacBio-derived assemblies and Illumina short read sequencing datasets for 12 yeast strains from two related clades (Table {@tbl:strains}) [@7f5OKa5O].
+For the analysis of graphs from de novo assemblies, we utilized publicly available PacBio-derived assemblies and Illumina short read sequencing datasets for 12 yeast strains from two related clades (Table {@tbl:strains}) [@7f5OKa5O].
 Two different genome graphs were constructed from the assemblies of five selected strains (S.c.
 S288C, S.c.
 SK1, S.c.
 YPS128, S.p.
 CBS432, and S.p.
 UFRJ50816).
 In the following, we describe the steps for the construction of both graphs and the calling of variants.
-For more details and the precise commands used in our analyses, see the following Github repository: https://github.com/eldariont/yeast_sv.
+For more details and the precise commands used in our analyses, see the following GitHub repository: https://github.com/eldariont/yeast_sv.

+(todo: merge all analysis code to one documented repo)

 | Strain      | Clade         | Included in graph |
 |-------------|---------------|-------------------|